Milada Horáková: Rehabilitations and honours

 The trial verdict was annulled in June 1968 during the Prague Spring.
-The Soviet occupation of Czechoslovakia that followed, and suppression of resistance, disrupted the process of her rehabilitation.
+The Soviet occupation of Czechoslovakia that followed, and suppression of resistance, disrupted the process of her political rehabilitation.
 Her rehabilitation was not completed until after the Velvet Revolution of 1989.

 In 1990 a major thoroughfare in Prague 7, Letná, was renamed in her honour.
 In 1991 she was posthumously awarded the Order of Tomáš Garrigue Masaryk (1st Class).
-27 June, the day of her execution, was declared "Commemoration Day for the Victims of the Communist Regime" in the Czech Republic.
+In the Czech Republic, "Commemoration Day for the Victims of the Communist Regime" was declared for 27 June, the day of her execution.

 On 11 September 2008, aged 86, Ludmila Brožová-Polednová, the sole surviving member of the prosecution in the Horáková trial, was sentenced to six years in prison for assisting in the judicial murder of Milada Horáková.
 Brožová-Polednová was released from detention in December 2010, due to her age and health, and died on 15 January 2015.

-In January 2020 she was posthumously awarded the Order of the White Double Cross (1st Class) by Slovak president Zuzana Čaputová.
-Award was accepted by Erika Mačáková, member of Milada Horáková's Club.
+In January 2020, Horáková was posthumously awarded the Order of the White Double Cross (1st Class) by Slovak president Zuzana Čaputová.
+The award was accepted by Erika Mačáková, member of Milada Horáková's Club.

 Family

 Milada Horáková's husband, Bohuslav Horák, avoided arrest in 1949, escaping to West Germany and later settling in the United States.
-Their daughter, Jana, aged 16 at the time of her mother's execution, and subsequently raised by her aunt, was not able to join her father in the US until 1968, where she proceeded to have a family with three grandchildren.
+Their daughter, Jana, aged 16 at the time of her mother's execution, and subsequently raised by her aunt, was not able to join her father in the United States until 1968, where she proceeded to have a family with three grandchildren.

 Horáková's last letters, including those to her husband and her daughter, have been published in English translation.

 Biographical film

 Milada, a Czech-American feature film about the life of Milada Horáková, was released in November 2017.
-The role of Horáková is played by the Israeli-American actress Ayelet Zurer.
+The role of Horáková is played by Ayelet Zurer.
 The English-language production is directed by the Czech-born film-maker, David Mrnka, who also was one of the writers of the screenplay.